TheArmKing/UnityVersionChecker/README.md

 # Info
 It simply just reads the bytes off a file. .assets, sometimes .resources and extentionless resources in the assets/bin/data usually work!

+The script uses xxd to read and convert the bytes, it should work on Mac/Linux and a Jailbroken iOS.
+For android a different version is uploaded that needs Busybox binaries installed to access xxd!